CHOPIN WITH CHERRIES: A TRIBUTE IN VERSE

 Reviews

-REVIEW BY ALISON ROSS: "What is most striking about this verse tribute is how deftly the editor weaves together the various themes, treatments and styles within the volume, meticulously detailed in the introduction and then presented format-wise in the book...
+ALLISON ROSS, MAY 2010: "What is most striking about this verse tribute is how deftly the editor weaves together the various themes, treatments and styles within the volume, meticulously detailed in the introduction and then presented format-wise in the book...
 All in all, I am immensely pleased with how this anthology turned out.
 In fact, it exceeded my expectations, because it is so comprehensive and cohesive.
 The poems are fascinatingly diverse in voice, topic, content, and style, and the poems reveal such richly individualistic interpretations of Chopin's powerful pathos. . .
 "Chopin with Cherries" is an anthology to treasure as intimately as one might cherish Chopin's compositions.
-From a review by Alison Ross, in Clockwise Cat, May 2010
+From Cherry-fully Chopin (Book Review)" by Alison Ross, in Clockwise Cat, May 27, 2010

 Events